Welcome to the Roton Quantum Model - a rotational resonance framework

 A resonance landscape defines which oscillatory states are admissible and how they may coexist.
 It is best associated with space-time itself.
 It is neither a single field (which integrates interaction tendencies at a location), nor a medium (which would imply transport, elasticity, or propagation constraints).

 The universe is described by a rotational support structure that specifies admissible oscillatory degrees of freedom.
 Interactions between rotational states are summarized locally by a resonance potential field (including its tensorial Inertial Gyroscopic Tensor (IGT) form), which encodes directional, phase-dependent, and gyroscopic coupling tendencies.
-Energy appears as occupied resonant modes within this structure, forming local energy density oscillations (LEDOs) whose propagation and stability are shaped, but not carried, by the field.
+Energy appears as occupied resonant modes within this structure, forming localized energy density oscillations (LEDOs) whose propagation and stability are shaped, but not carried, by the field.

 Beneath all observable phenomena lies an underlying meta-structure, termed the LEDO Landscape.
 It supports resonances and stable rotating entities.
 Light, electrons, and bosons are not distinct substances, but scale-dependent resonant states of this landscape, characterized by frequency, orientation, amplitude, and spatial extent.
 Conventional physical fields arise as mathematical projections of LEDO-Landscape dynamics when restricted to a specific observational scale.